Peach abstract spiral image

 • certain commercial property acquisitions by businesses primarily engaged in buying, selling, leasing or developing land, where the acquisition is for a purpose other than operating a commercial business on the land (unless that is ancillary to the primary purpose);

-• "land entities" – acquisitions of interests in entities that only hold land assets, where certain conditions are met;
+• "land entities" – acquisitions of interests in entities that only hold land assets and the interest in a special purpose vehicle established and maintained for the purpose of financing a land project, where certain conditions are met;

-• subsequent acquisitions of legal or equitable interests in land where the same acquirer has previously notified the ACCC of an acquisition of an equitable interest in the same land (to avoid multiple notification of acquisitions that take place in several stages) where certain conditions are met;
+• subsequent acquisitions of legal or equitable interests in land (or a quasi-land right) where the same acquirer has previously notified the ACCC or obtained a waiver in relation to an acquisition of an equitable interest in the same land/ quasi-land right (to avoid multiple notification of acquisitions that take place in several stages) where certain conditions are met;

-• the leaseback component of sale and leaseback arrangements relating to land (typically used for financing or capital management purposes).
+• sale and leaseback arrangements relating to land (typically used for financing or capital management purposes); and

 In addition to the various land exemptions noted above, there are a number of other important exemptions to notification.

-These include carve-outs in relation to control; internal restructures; ordinary business transactions (other than acquisitions of land and patents); certain acquisitions of shares in Chapter 6 entities; various financial market arrangements and more.
+These include carve-outs in relation to control (see above); internal restructures; certain ordinary business transactions (other than acquisitions of patents); certain acquisitions of shares in Chapter 6 entities; various financial market arrangements and more.

 Parties should seek legal advice before relying on any of these as they are highly technical.